Twitter scammers just wanted money. But what if they had worse plans?

 Twitter Inc said hackers had targeted employees with access to its internal systems and "used this access to take control of many highly-visible (including verified) accounts and Tweet on their behalf".

-Other high-profile accounts that were hacked included rapper Kanye West, Amazon founder Jeff Bezos, investor Warren Buffett, Microsoft co-founder Bill Gates, and the corporate accounts for Uber and Apple.
+Other high-profile accounts that were hacked included rapper Kanye West, Amazon founder Jeff Bezos, investor Warren Buffett, Microsoft Corp co-founder Bill Gates, and the corporate accounts for Uber and Apple Inc.

 The hijacked accounts tweeted out messages telling users to send bitcoin and their money would be doubled.
 Publicly available blockchain records show that the apparent scammers received more than US$100,000 worth of cryptocurrency.